Nataliya-Aparina/Python_Project_2020/README.md

-# Python_Project_2020
+# Python_Project_2021

-The first Python Project is going to be in this repository.
+The Python Project regarding an investigation of processes in Environmental Economics such as the relationship between CO2 emittions per capita and various world development indicators.